WRXinYue/ocean-hub/src/docs/features/mfm.md

 ---
-description: 'MFM is a dedicated markup language that can be used in various places on Misskey.'
+description: 'MFM is a dedicated markup language that can be used in various places on Ocean.'
 ---

 # MFM
-MFM, which stands for Misskey Flavoured Markdown, is a dedicated markup language that can be used in various places on Misskey.
+MFM, which stands for Ocean Flavoured Markdown, is a dedicated markup language that can be used in various places on Ocean.

 ::: tip
 Some of the syntax is compatible with Markdown.
 :::

-## examples of where misskey is allowed
+## examples of where ocean is allowed
 - note body
 - content warnings
 - user name